MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 Vespucci has an "add address tags" function that tries to make surveying addresses more efficient.
 It can be selected

 * after a long press: Vespucci will add a node at the location and make a best guess at the house number and add address tags that you have been lately been using.
-If the node is on a building outline it will automatically add a **entrance=yes"" tag to the node.
+If the node is on a building outline it will automatically add a "entrance=yes" tag to the node.
 The tag editor will open for the object in question and let you make any further changes.
 * in the node/way selected modes: Vespucci will add address tags as above and start the tag editor.
 * in the tag editor.